Chai-mae/fun-layout/README.md

 2)**Nested Layouts**

-The second class named Dialog2
+The second class is named Dialog2

 In this class we create a button,a check box in a vertical layout and label ,line edit in a horizontal layout as follows: